Rock 'n' Roll History for

 October 26

-Elvis Presley rented the Memphis Fairgrounds after hours for himself and his girlfriend Anita Wood, and various family members and friends.
+Elvis Presley rented the Memphis Fairgrounds after hours for himself and his girlfriend Anita Wood, along with various family members and friends.

 October 26